 Explore our Sonoma County pro bono Immigration Law Clinic

-This is the fifth free clinic offered by Empire College School of Law since 2000.
+This is the fifth pro bono legal clinic in Sonoma County offered by Empire College School of Law since 2000.
 Previous clinics have covered elder law, disability law, family law and small claims law.

 The new clinic assists people in obtaining a new category of visa which was authorized by Congress as part of the 2000 Victims of Trafficking and Violence Protection Act.